tobbstr/xerror/README.md

 // validating arguments ...

 if request.Age < 65 {
-    return xerror.NewInvalidArgument(BadRequestOptions{
-        Violation: BadRequestViolation{Field: "age", Description: "This operation is reserved for people 65+"}
+    return xerror.NewInvalidArgument("age", "This operation is reserved for people 65+") }
-    })
-}
 ```